univevip/usermode-driver-kit/README.md

 ## ⚠READ - Important⚠
-That driver is fully UD and outdated.
+That driver is fully detected and outdated.
 It's not hard to fix it anyways.

 # Credits Go To Me